Part 2

 Jobs and CronJobs

-Job resource is used to run a container that has an end state once.
-The status of a job is saved so that they can be monitored after the execution has ended.
-Jobs can be configured so that it runs multiple instances of the same task in concurrently, sequentially and until a set number of successful completions have been achieved.
+Job resource is used to run workloads that are not continuous services, but are supposed to run from start to end.
+The status of a job is saved so that it can be monitored after the execution has ended.
+Jobs can be configured so that they run multiple instances of the same task concurrently, sequentially and until a set number of successful completions have been achieved.

 #!/usr/bin/env bash